On the EPA: Stay on Target!

-There’s an old saying that when you’re taking a lot of flack, you know you’re over the target.
+There’s an old saying that when you’re taking a lot of flak, you know you’re over the target.
 Right now this explains the liberal/media freakout about EPA administrator Scott Pruitt.
 Pruitt is systematically dismantling the legacy of decades of egregious bureaucratic overreach by the EPA, including ending the corrupt “sue-and-settle” practice, stopping the practice of refusing to share raw data with outside researchers that bear on multi-hundred-billion dollar regulatory schemes, and deep-sixing the so-called “Clean Power Plan,” which was likely to fail in federal court anyway.
 (This week’s sensible decision to rescind the Obama new car fuel economy requirements is being completely misreported, of course, but that subject will require a separate post.)

 The height of irony is Obama’s EPA head Gina McCarthy complaining that Pruitt is using the very same powers that she used—the administrator’s prerogative to decide policy.
 Here’s McCarthy’s complaint to the NY Times: